The Big 4’s entry criteria and your graduate job application

 EY: academic qualifications and work experience removed from its entry criteria

 EY removed both UCAS and degree classification from its entry criteria in August 2015, meaning that a 2.2 or disappointing A level grades (lower than three Bs) does not get you automatically rejected from the application process.
+In fact, no applications are screened out based on academic performance at GCSE, A level or degree level.
 EY’s managing partner for talent, Maggie Stilwell, explains, ‘“The results [of this change in requirements] speak for themselves.
 We made a bold move to achieve a bold result and improve social mobility.
 We challenged ourselves by transforming our well-established student recruitment process to ensure we are able to find the very best talent.’
 EY has also now removed ‘work experience’ and ‘positions of responsibility’ from the application form and operates a blind CV policy.
 The firm uses a series of online tests to assess the strengths and future potential of its applicants.

 PwC: farewell to the UCAS tariff

-In 2016 KPMG dropped its official UCAS requirements from 320 to 300 (104 UCAS points under the new tariff system, June 2017 onwards) for graduate entry.
-Even if candidates don’t meet these requirements, however, the firm is keen to state that they will not be automatically rejected: ‘It’s not just your academic performance we are interested in; we will assess your application by combining a number of different factors including work experience and how you perform in our tests.’
+In 2016 KPMG dropped its official UCAS requirements from 320 to 300 (120 UCAS points under the new tariff system, June 2017 onwards) for graduate entry.
+Even if candidates don’t meet these requirements, however, the firm is keen to state that they will not be automatically rejected: ‘We assess your application against KPMG’s Global Behavioural Capabilities and combine a number of different factors, including work experience and how you perform in our recruitment process to build our confidence in whether you will be a success at KPMG.'

-Deloitte expects 260 UCAS points and a 2.1 degree from applicants to its graduate programmes (GCSE requirements differ depending on programme).
+Deloitte expects 104 UCAS points (260 under the old system) and a 2.1 degree from applicants to its graduate programmes (GCSE requirements differ depending on programme).
 The firms stresses, however, that if you have narrowly missed its requirements you must not be put off applying: ‘We’ve designed our application process to ensure we assess everyone’s merits, accurately and fairly, in the context of their educational and personal circumstances.
 We sometimes adjust entry requirements to reflect this context.’

 What these changes mean for you